microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

     }
 }
 ```

-`WriteWithDelayAsync()` is a C# `async` method that asynchronously waits for a `ControlledTask` to complete after `100`ms
+`WriteWithDelayAsync()` is a C# `async` method that asynchronously waits for a `ControlledTask` to
-delay (created via the `ControlledTask.Delay(100)` call), and then modifies the value of the `SharedEntry` object.
+complete after `100`ms delay (created via the `ControlledTask.Delay(100)` call), and then modifies
+the value of the `SharedEntry` object.

-The `RunAsync()` asynchronous method is invoking the `WriteWithDelayAsync()`
+The `RunAsync()` asynchronous method is invoking the `WriteWithDelayAsync()` method three times,
-method three times, first passing the value `"Good Morning"` and then twice passing the value `"Hello World!"` respectively.
+first passing the value `"Good Morning"` and then twice passing the value `"Hello World!"`
-Each method call returns a `ControlledTask` object, which can be awaited upon using `await`.
+respectively.
+Each method call returns a `ControlledTask` object, which can be awaited upon using
-After invoking the three asynchronous method calls The `RunAsync` method calls `ControlledTask.WhenAll(...)` to `await` on the completion
+`await`.
+After invoking the three asynchronous method calls The `RunAsync` method calls
-of all three tasks.
+`ControlledTask.WhenAll(...)` to `await` on the completion of all three tasks.

-Because the `WriteWithDelayAsync()` method awaits a `ControlledTask.Delay` to complete, it will yield control to the caller
+Because the `WriteWithDelayAsync()` method awaits a `ControlledTask.Delay` to complete, it will
- of the method, which is the `RunAsync()` method.
-However, the `RunAsync()` method is not doing any awaiting immediately after invoking
+ yield control to the caller of the method, which is the `RunAsync()` method.
+However, the
+ `RunAsync()` method is not doing any awaiting immediately after invoking the
- the `WriteWithDelayAsync()` method calls.
-This means that the three calls will be executed _asynchronously_, and thus the value
+ `WriteWithDelayAsync()` method calls.
+This means that the three calls will be executed
- in the `Value` member can be either `"Good Morning"` or `"Hello World!"` after `ControlledTask.WhenAll(...)` completes.
+ _asynchronously_, and thus the value in the `Value` member can be either `"Good Morning"` or
+ `"Hello World!"` after `ControlledTask.WhenAll(...)` completes.

 Using `Specification.Assert`, Coyote allows you to write assertions that check these kinds of safety
 properties.
-In this case, the assertion will check if the value is `"Hello World!"` or not, and if not, it will throw an exception,
+In this case, the assertion will check if the value is `"Hello World!"` or not, and if
-or during testing will report an error together with a reproducible trace.
+not, it will throw an exception, or during testing will report an error together with a reproducible
+trace.

-Definitely, this Assertion will fire sometimes because the asynchronous tasks do not have a guaranteed order.
-Despite
+Definitely, this `Assert` will fire sometimes because the asynchronous tasks do not have a
-having this assertion here on purpose, imagine if in a real project the programmer who wrote the Assert didn't realize how asynchronous
+guaranteed order.
+Despite having this assertion here on purpose, imagine if in a real project the
-the code was, or perhaps the programmer who wrote the code didn't read and understand the Assert properly and has violated
+programmer who wrote the Assert didn't realize how asynchronous the code was, or perhaps the
+programmer who wrote the code didn't read and understand the Assert properly and has violated the
-the specification in their overly asynchronous implementation.
-Either way this is a demonstration showing that assertions
+specification in their overly asynchronous implementation.
+Either way this is a demonstration
-like this can be very useful in finding some pretty tricky bugs.
+showing that assertions like this can be very useful in finding some pretty tricky bugs.

 The code for `Program.cs` is much simpler: